 1 [ARTICLE] 7 2 DISSOLUTION AND WINDING UP 3 4 SECTION 701.
 EVENTS CAUSING DISSOLUTION.
-5 (a) A limited liability company is dissolved, and its business must be wound up, 6 upon the occurrence of any of the following: 7 (1) an event specified in the operating agreement; 8 (2) the consent of all the members; 9 (3) the passage of 90 consecutive days during which the limited liability 10 company has no members; 11 (4) on application by a member, the entry by [appropriate court] of an 12 order dissolving the limited liability company on the grounds that: 13 (A) the conduct of all or substantially all of limited liability 14 company's activities is unlawful; or 15 (B) it is not reasonably practicable to carry on the limited liability 16 company's activities in conformity with the articles of organization and the operating agreement; 17 or 18 (5) on application by a member, a dissociated member that has retained a 19 transferable interest, or transferee, the entry by [appropriate court] of an order dissolving the 20 limited liability company on the grounds that the managers or those members in control of the 21 limited liability company: 22 (A) have acted, are acting, or will act in a manner that is illegal or is, or will be directly harmful to the applicant.
+5 (a) A limited liability company is dissolved, and its business must be wound up, 6 upon the occurrence of any of the following: 7 (1) an event specified in the operating agreement; 8 (2) the consent of all the members; 9 (3) the passage of 90 consecutive days during which the limited liability 10 company has no members; 11 (4) on application by a member, the entry by [appropriate court] of an 12 order dissolving the limited liability company on the grounds that: 13 (A) the conduct of all or substantially all of limited liability 14 company's activities is unlawful; or 15 (B) it is not reasonably practicable to carry on the limited liability 16 company's activities in conformity with the certificate of organization and the operating 17 agreement; or 18 (5) on application by a member, a dissociated member that has retained a 19 transferable interest, or transferee, the entry by [appropriate court] of an order dissolving the 20 limited liability company on the grounds that the managers or those members in control of the 21 limited liability company: 22 (A) have acted, are acting, or will act in a manner that is illegal or is, or will be directly harmful to the applicant.

-1 fraudulent; or 2 3 is, or will be d
+1 fraudulent; or 2 3 is, or will be directly h 4 (b) In a 5 other than dissolution.

-(B) have acted or are acting in a manner that is oppressive and was, other than dissolution.
+(B) have acted or are acting in a manner that is oppressive and was,